 The hospital of the future: not the hospital you know

 That’s a statement you indeed made before.
 On the other hand, there is a lot going on in healthcare facilities, including hospitals.
 In the US, for the second time in three years the top concern for hospital executives is improving ambulatory access, meaning adjusting facilities, staffing, hours of operation or throughput to increase patients’ ability to receive care across the health system’s outpatient locations, physician offices and clinics.
-In Belgium there is a plan to work more with networks and revisit the organization of care with, let’s say, a more distributed and integrated model as we often see.
+In Belgium there is a plan to work more with hospital networks and revisit the organization of care with, let’s say, a more distributed and integrated model as we often see.
 And then there are hospitals where a high level of digitalization enables cost savings and better experiences across the board.
 What’s the future of the hospital for you?

 Leonard Witkamp: I want to point out several things here.
 First, look at KSYOS.
 In the end we are a regular hospital with the differences being that we don’t have a building and complex automation, we don’t have a very expensive ICT system and we don’t have a layer of people working in our organization with the mere goal to maintain it.